13alvone/C-Remote-Windows-Cross-Compiler/README.md

 ## Installation

-1. Save the script to a file, for example `remote_compiler.sh`, in `/usr/local/bin` directory to make it accessible from any directory:
+1. Save the script to a file, for example `windows_build`, in `/usr/local/bin` directory to make it accessible from any directory:

 	```bash
 	sudo mv windows_build /usr/local/bin/